harel-coffee/Automatic-Assignment-of-Radiology-Examination-auto/README.md

 # Automatic Assignment of Radiology Examination Protocols Using Pre-trained Language Models with Knowledge Distillation

-Repository for [Automatic Assignment of Radiology Examination Protocols Using Pre-trained Language Models with Knowledge Distillation]( ) (under review for AMIA 2021 INFORMATICS SUMMIT)
+Repository for [Automatic Assignment of Radiology Examination Protocols Using Pre-trained Language Models with Knowledge Distillation]( ) (under review at AMIA 2021 INFORMATICS SUMMIT)

 #### Note